 Part 1 (“Before you go”) has information to help you plan your trip, e.g. transportation, permitting, direction of travel, resupply, recommended equipment.
 This information is in addition to the preparatory materials at the mini-site.

 Part 2 and Part 3 (“As you go”) are complementary to the Mapset.
 They offer general information and context, and in-depth route information for sections that really need.
-The Primary Route (thru-hike) and its Alternate Routes are described in Part 2, and the Section Hikes and their Alternate Routes are described in Part 3.
+The Primary Route (thru-hike) and its Alternates, Bypasses, and Extra Credits are described in Part 2.
+The Section Hikes are described in Part 3.

 Part 1, 2, and 3 are provided as a separate PDF file, designed for printing on Letter 8.5 x 11 inch paper.
 Part 1 need not be printed since it has minimal or no relevance in the field, but you may prefer a physical copy to read and annotate before your trip.
 Thru-hikers should print Part 2.
 Section-hikers should print from Part 2 and Part 3 the pages that are relevant to their itinerary.

 These quick-reference spreadsheets list the incremental and cumulative distances and vertical change between key landmarks.
 They are extremely useful in planning your trip, scheduling your day, and gauging your pace.
-Databooks for the Primary Route, eight Section Hikes, and Alternates are included, as well as for a dozen other possible Section Hikes that I did not consider as “classic.”
+Datasheets for the Primary Route and Section Hikes are included.

 I have included a GPX file with very limited information.
 You’ll find waypoints for trailheads and for select high points, and a track that will help you identify the topographic map tiles you need to download onto your handheld GPS or smartphone.
 It does not include a track for the recommended route — that’s for you to figure out.

 With a decent internet connection, the entire Guide can be easily downloaded.
 The files have been compressed into a single zipped file and must be extracted using standard Windows or Apple software before accessing.
-It’s XYZ MB in size.
+It’s about 250 MB in size.

 If you need a copy on DVD, please contact me with your mailing address, and attach a receipt of purchase.